 IF THEN You previously chose the 1.
 Reboot the OpenVMS CD DVD.
 INITIALIZE option 2.
 Choose the install/upgrade option (1) on the menu and perform the installation or upgrade procedure again.
-You previously chose the 1.
+You previously chose the PRESERVE option 1.
 Reboot the OpenVMS CD or DVD.
-PRESERVE option 2.
-Enter the DCL environment by choosing option 8 on the menu.
-3. Mount the device containing your backup copy of the target disk are the device that is your target disk.
+2. Enter the DCL environment by choosing option 8 on the menu.
+3. Mount the device containing your backup copy of the target disk and the device that is your target disk.
 4. Restore the backup copy of your target disk by entering the appropriate BACKUP commands.
-(See " Backing Up and Restoring the System Disk " for complete information about using MOUNT ar BACKUP commands to restore a system disk.)
+(See " Backing Up and Restoring the System Disk " for complete information about using MOUNT and BACKUP commands to restore a system disk.)
 5. Log out from the DCL environment.

+IF THEN

-6. Choose the install/upgrade option (1) on the menu and perform the installation or upgrade procedure again.
+6. Choose the install/upgrade option (1) on the menu and perform the

+installation or upgrade procedure again.

+15.22.
 Troubleshooting InfoServer Boot Problems